6du-host/umbrella/documentation.md

 ```
 ## .empty()

-Remove all child nodes of the matched elements.
+Remove all child _ of the matched elements.

 ```js
 .empty();